 2. Church Event/Project Donation Letters

-Here’s an example of a template for church event or church project fundraising:
+Here’s an example of a template for a church event or church project fundraising:

 Dear [First name],